reshamas/git-intro-workshop/workflows/w_0_2_setup.md

 ### Step 1:  Setup `ssh` keys (generate a key pair)
 - ssh = secure shell
-- (Note:  Windows users should have Ubuntu installed.)

 #### Step 1a:  We begin by going to our home directory (in terminal)
 <kbd> cd ~ </kbd>